dabasjayant/rag-meetsync/README.md

 ## Summary

-MeetSync demonstrates a full-stack, production-ready mini RAG pipeline:
+MeetSync demonstrates a clean, production-style implementation of a Retrieval-Augmented Generation pipeline:

-- Built from scratch (no external vector DBs or RAG libraries)
-- Modular architecture
-- API-driven backend with clean retry handling
+- Full FastAPI backend with modular components
-- Browser-based, minimal UI for realistic user interaction
+- Mistral API integration for both embeddings and generation
+- No third-party RAG or vector DBs
+- Responsible AI practices (PII filter, evidence thresholds)
+- Simple and interactive web UI

+It serves as a practical, well-structured demonstration of applied AI engineering and full-stack RAG design.